Biden to call for unity, knock Trump in 2020 launch

 Biden will acknowledge that the country fell short of its ideals early on.

-"Equality.
+“Equality.
 Equity.
 Fairness.
-America didn´t live up to that promise for most of its people, for people of colour, for women," he will say.
+America didn´t live up to that promise for most of its people, for people of color, for women,” he will say.

 But far from being the underdog, Biden is looking to cement his status as the man to beat, the blue-collar voter whisperer who is best positioned to defeat Trump.